01 Apr Parenting Arrangements and COVID-19

 If parents have concerns about their children moving between households, the first step should be to discuss these concerns with one another and devise a temporary solution.
 Where it is not safe to have these discussions directly, the parents should look at mediation options to assist them in navigating this difficult time.

 Parents considering taking steps to alternate current care arrangements should seek legal advice first.

 It is business as usual here at FEDOROV Family Lawyers.
-We are continuing to assist and support our client in this great time of need through the use of technology such as Zoom, Skype and telephone.
+We are continuing to assist and support our clients in this great time of need through the use of technology such as Zoom, Skype, and telephone.
 If you are experiencing difficulties with your parenting arrangements due to COVID-19, give the team at FEDOROV Family Lawyers a call on 5667 2970.